falconry/falcon/CONTRIBUTING.md

 ##### Footer
 The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.

+### Running tests against Jython
+In addition to the tests run with tox against cpython, cython, and pypy versions, Travis runs tests against jython 2.7 outside of tox.
+If you need to run these tests locally, do the following:
+* Install JDK 7 or better
+* run `travis_scripts/install_jython2.7.sh` -- this will install jython at `~/jython`
+* Install testing requirements `~/jython/bin/pip install -r tools/test-requires`
+    * May need to set `export JYTHON_HOME=~/jython` first
+* Run tests `~/jython/bin/nosetests`

+Note: coverage does not support Jython, so the coverage tests will fail.

 [ajs]: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit
 [docstrings]: http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html#example-google-style-python-docstrings